 There are many ways to contribute to Mead Wildlife Area.
-Tax deductible monetary donations are used for wildlife education, educational supplies, wildlife management practices, maintenance of the Stanton W. Mead Education and Visitor Center, updated maps and information on Mead/McMillan wildlife areas, bike trail maintenance and so much more.
+Tax deductible, monetary donations are used for wildlife education, educational supplies, wildlife management practices, maintenance of the Stanton W. Mead Education and Visitor Center, updated maps and information on Mead/McMillan Wildlife Areas, and so much more.
 Non-monetary donations allow the Friends and the Mead staff increased flexibility with monetary expenditures.

 The Mead Wildlife Area has served over 6,000 students from 49 different schools from 16 school districts and 2,200 adults with its no-charge educational programs.
 The contributions support various land and wildlife management activities at the Mead which can be quite costly.
 Please consider donating to the Mead to assist in the ongoing enhancement of this wonderful property and its purpose!

 Volunteering: A great way to spend time at the Mead is through volunteering.
 You can assist with the grounds, the Education and Visitor Center, educational activities, or wildlife projects.

 No experience is required – we'll provide the training!

 Over 130 individuals have volunteered thousands of hours at the Mead.

 Friends membership: As a member of The Friends of the Mead/McMillan Association, Inc., you can be confident your donation will be spent appropriately.
 All items or services purchased for the Mead/McMillan wildlife areas are given thoughtful and appropriate consideration by the Friends Board of Directors and the Mead staff.
 There are over 150 Friends.

 Become A Member Today!